SanteeMarcel/django-organogram-backend/README.md

 #set up an openAPI/Swagger endpoint

-#add logging to the application
+#add logging to the application(log every REST call)

 2) Any cool feature ideas that you could add as well with minimal effort?